tosdr/tosback-versions/FaceApp/Terms of Service.md

 7\.
 Feedback
 ------------

-Any questions, comments, suggestions, ideas, original or creative materials or other information you submit about FaceApp or our products or Services (collectively, “Feedback”), is non-confidential and we have no obligations (including without limitation obligations of confidentiality) with respect to such Feedback.
+Any questions, comments, suggestions, ideas, original or creative materials or other information you submit about FaceApp or our products or Services (collectively,“Feedback”), is non-confidential and we have no obligations (including without limitation obligations of confidentiality) with respect to such Feedback.
 You hereby grant to FaceApp a fully paid, royalty-free, perpetual, irrevocable, worldwide, non-exclusive, and fully sublicensable right and license to use, reproduce, perform, display, distribute, adapt, modify, re-format, create derivative works of, and otherwise commercially or non-commercially exploit in any manner, any and all Feedback, and to sublicense the foregoing rights, in connection with the operation and maintenance of the Services and/or FaceApp’s business.

 8\.
 Copyright Complaints
 ------------------------